kn13-kiran/CourseProject/README.md

 ## Future work
   * Improving Sample Data -  I could add additional data to include different types of cuisines.
   * Improving Classification - Current classification is binary , it can be further improved to include type of cuisine.
+  * Tracking Zipcodes - The next part of this pipeline requires us to store the zipcode information associated with the restaurant.
+Currently, zipcode information is not saved, but, it can also be added to the output.